ChemicalBatteryLab-Nitech/GA-for-material/README.md

    This refers to the optimization of the cation sites in LiAlO2.
    Calculations are performed using M3GNet with Specific/optm3g.py.
    The computation is faster because the import process is done only once.
+&nbsp;
+* LiCoO2_GAML
+    Optimization of cation sites in LiCoO2 using GAML.
+    Some genes are introduced through machine learning predictions using Random Forest.
+&nbsp;
+* LaSrGa3O7_GAML
+    Optimization of La/Sr sites in La1.5Sr0.5Ga3O7.25 using GAML.
+    Some genes are introduced through machine learning predictions using Random Forest.

 ## License, Citing
 **About License**